 About Copying in Procreate

-To copy in Procreate is extremely easy; in Procreate, this function is called duplicate.
+Copying is extremely easy in Procreate; in Procreate, this function is called duplicate.

 Here are some pointers to remember when you want to copy in Procreate:

-- Procreate Duplicates – In Procreate the way something is copied is by duplicating.
-They do not call it copy but they call it duplicate.
-This is why sometimes people are confused how to copy in Procreate as there is no function called “copy” but only “duplicate.”
+• Procreate Duplicates – In Procreate, something is copied by duplicating.
+They do not call it copy, but they call it duplicate.
+This is why sometimes people are confused about how to copy in Procreate, as there is no function called “copy” but only “duplicate.”

-- Proceate Works in Layers – Like many other design programs, Procreate works with layers.
-One drawang can have many layers.
-The layers allows you to be able to copy or duplicate just that one layer.
+• Procreate Works in Layers – Like many other design programs, Procreate works with layers.
+One drawing can have many layers.
+The layers allow you to be able to copy or duplicate just that one layer.

-- Copy or Duplicate Per Layer – One reason the layers are so important is that Procreate will duplicate as per that layer.
-From a design standpoint this means if you are going to use the duplicating tool you need to think and design in term of layers.
-You cannot duplicate or copy just part of the layer but you need to duplicate the entire layer.
+• Copy or Duplicate Per Layer – The layers are so important because Procreate will duplicate as per that layer.
+From a design standpoint, if you use the duplicating tool, you need to think and design in terms of layers.
+You cannot duplicate or copy just part of the layer; you need to duplicate the entire layer.

-- The Copied Layer Will Go On Top Of The Layer – The layer you are going to copy or duplicate will copy on top of the layer.
-Normally you will need to move that copied layer to where you want to place it on the canvas; you do this by using the move button or the blue button in the circle at the top left hand side of Procreate.
+• The Copied Layer Will Go On Top Of The Layer – The layer you will copy or duplicate will copy on top of the layer.
+Normally, you will need to move that copied layer to where you want to place it on the canvas; you do this by using the move button or the blue button in the circle at the top left-hand side of Procreate.

 Groups in Procreate is when you group several layers as one group.
 In Procreate, those groups will now act and behave like one layer.
 Once grouped, they will remain together until they are ungrouped.